eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.xpath/README.md

 ## Further Reading

-An [introduction](https://www.w3schools.com/xml/xpath_intro.asp) to XPath can be found at W3School A informative explanation of [common mistakes](https://qxf2.com/blog/common-xpath-mistakes/).
+* An [introduction](https://www.w3schools.com/xml/xpath_intro.asp) to XPath at W3School
+* A informative explanation of [common mistakes](https://qxf2.com/blog/common-xpath-mistakes/).
-Online validation tools like [this](https://www.freeformatter.com/xpath-tester.html) can help to check your syntax.
+* Online validation tools like [this](https://www.freeformatter.com/xpath-tester.html) to check the syntax.